reactjstampabay/RehackedNative/README.md

 ![ReactJS Tampa Bay Logo](https://avatars2.githubusercontent.com/u/18738421?v=3&s=200)

-# ReHacked (August 31, 2016): Going Native with React
+# ReHacked (September 14, 2016): Going Native with React
 ### By [ReactJS Tampa Bay](http://www.meetup.com/ReactJS-Tampa-Bay/)

 Welcome to **ReHacked: Going Native with React**!
 In this lab we will build an iOS application with simple authorization and navigation.
 We will use the same node [API](https://github.com/reactjstampabay/rehacked-spa-basics-api) as we did for our last lab on [Redux basics](https://github.com/reactjstampabay/rehacked-redux-basics).